 There are even some 7 Card Stud tournaments online, and these can be quite a gold mine as you can expect at least some percentage of players to have registered by mistake.

-If you’re more of a live player, you won’t find that many great opportunities unless you happen to live in a select few places.
+If you’re more of a live player, you won’t find that many great opportunities unless you happen to live in a select few places that offer a diversity of poker games.

 But that doesn’t mean that learning 7 Card Stud rules won’t benefit you in the long run.
 You never know when an opportunity might present itself, and when it does, you’ll be ready to seize it!